-From elephants overturning safari vehicles to poisonous snakes, Africa has many different kinds of dangerous animals.
-The most dangerous depends on where you are and what you are doing!
+What animal kills the most humans in Africa each year?
+From elephants overturning safari vehicles to poisonous snakes, the continent has many different kinds of dangerous animals.
+The most dangerous animal in Africa depends on where you are and what you are doing.

-According to statistics, mosquitoes are the most dangerous animals in Africa.
-By spreading malaria and other diseases they are responsible for almost half a million annual fatalities.
+According to statistics, mosquitoes are the deadliest animals in Africa.
+By spreading malaria and other diseases, they are responsible for almost half a million annual fatalities.

-Lions can also be the most dangerous animals in Africa, considering they are the apex predator out on the African savannah.
+Lions can also be the most dangerous animals in Africa, considering they are the apex predator out on the African savanna.

 But let’s not get too caught up in who is the biggest and baddest African animal.
 They can all be dangerous, so let’s celebrate the incredible powers that make them menacing.

-Read on for the ten most dangerous animals in Africa, fully updated for 2019 – 2020 with a guide on how to avoid getting injured in any confrontation.
-Then you can decide which is Africa’s most dangerous animal.
+Read on for the eleven most dangerous animals in Africa, fully updated with a guide on how to avoid getting injured in any confrontation.
+Then you can decide which creature is Africa’s deadliest.

-Quick and agile, meet Mr. Nile crocodile.
-Most rivers and lakes of Africa are infested with these prehistoric creatures.
-They are vicious, and will do almost anything to catch their prey.
-They have acute smell, excellent hearing, and with a flick of a tail can catapult themselves onto riverbanks to reach their potential meal.
+Nile crocs are vicious and will do almost anything to catch their prey.
+They have an acute smell, excellent hearing, and with a flick of a tail, can catapult themselves onto riverbanks to reach their potential meal.

 Every year, the Nile crocodile is accountable for hundreds of human casualties around African villages and small towns.
 These giant predators are not picky eaters and will happily ensnare any potential meat along the riverside, usually drowning their victims.

-Nile crocodiles have a jaw that’s eight times stronger than a great white shark – how’s that for the most dangerous animal in Africa?
-Read more about the Nile crocodile here.
+Nile crocodiles have a jaw that’s eight times stronger than a great white shark – how’s that for the most deadly animal in Africa?

 While hyenas are mainly nocturnal animals, you can usually see them scampering around on a daytime game drive.
 One of the best places to encounter them is Serengeti National Park.

-People mainly fear these strange creatures because of their loud shrieks, moans and weird laugh.
+Many consider these strange beings to be the most feared animal in Africa because of their loud shrieks, moans, and weird hyena laugh.
 They are incredible to listen to in the midst of the night.

-Hyenas are mainly scavengers, but will hunt occasionally.
-They have incredibly powerful jaws, capable of cracking even the leg bones of a giraffe, or going through crocodile skin.
+Hyenas are mainly scavengers but do occasionally hunt.
+They have incredibly powerful jaws, capable of cracking even the leg bones of a giraffe or going through crocodile skin.

 While they don’t kill as many people as hippos, hyenas can still claim to be the most dangerous animal in Africa, or at least the most vicious.
 There are various reports of hyenas slashing the skin off human faces.
 They’re dangerous because they can travel large distances and approach a camp unannounced.

 Being the largest land mammal on planet Earth, the African elephant is a marvel of science.
-However, its colossal size means that it will go wherever it wants.
+However, its colossal size means that it goes wherever it wants.
 Ever tried stopping an elephant?
-Nobody would be that stupid!
+Nobody would be that stupid.

 Older bulls can also be problematic, primarily when they go through what’s called “musth”.
 During this sexually active time they become extremely unpredictable and aggressive.
 They’re also highly identifiable, as a thick liquid secretion comes out from the temporal glands on the sides of the head.